IsolatedSingularity/isolatedsingularity.github.io/README.md

 # isolatedsingularity.github.io
-Site template for numerically reproducing the interference pattern in the double slit experiment with path integrals and MCMC.
+Site template for Hackathon about numerically reproducing the interference pattern in the double slit experiment with path integrals.
+This is done with the Metropolis-Hastings algorithm and Glauber dynamics for the Markov chain Monte Carlo method.